White Label Brand Assets Best Practices

 - Last updated

-White Label Lite gives you three slots for brand identity: a logo, a primary color, and an accent color.
+White Label Lite gives you separate slots for brand identity: a light logo, a dark logo, a favicon, a primary color, and an accent color.
 This article covers what to upload, what sizes and aspect ratios work, and color choices that don't break the UI.

 Logo upload